 Mailbox names are typically a person’s name (e.g. email@example.com) or a department (e.g. firstname.lastname@example.org), so you’ll need to think about how you plan to use email and what mailbox names will work for your business or brand.

-4. Configure Your Email Address with an Email Client
+4. How to Configure Your Email Address with an Email Client

 Last, you’ll need some software so you can actually use your personalized email address.
 Many email hosts will provide an email client to use, but you can choose other programs if you prefer.